 Community Outreach Specialist

-Job Title: Community Outreach Specialist
+Position Title: Community Outreach Specialist

 • Provides supervision, protection, and care of children and youth individually and in groups at all times.
 Sets agreements with youth for expected behavior.